Wednesday, October 29, 2025

 Note that you can also view data from related tables using the Foreign Key Lookup feature of the Studio.
 To do that, you need to retrieve the data of the required table, and then simply view the data of any related table directly in Data Editor.
 To see how it’s done, refer to Foreign Key Lookup in our documentation.

-How to drop foreign keys
+How to drop foreign key in MySQL

 ALTER TABLE orders